-- The stipend for the internship is forty-one thousand six hundred dollars (\$41,600) per year. - Interns are entitled to 24 days of paid time-off which can be used for vacation, personal time, dissertation defense, post-doc interviews, etc. Included in this are seven holidays: New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.
-Paid time off is accrued each pay period, and may be used when accrued (with permission from the Training Director).
+- The stipend for the internship is forty-one thousand six hundred dollars (\$41,600) per year (\$43,200 for the full 54-week internship).
+Please note, per the Fair Labor Standards Act, Interns are classified as non-exempt personnel and are paid on an hourly basis, and are eligible to earn overtime. - Interns are entitled to 24 days of paid time-off which can be used for vacation, personal time, dissertation defense, post-doc interviews, etc. Included in this are seven holidays: New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.
+Paid time off is accrued each pay period, and may be used as accrued (with permission from the Training Director).
 In addition, Interns accrue 5 days of sick leave which can be used for sick-days and medical appointments.
 Please note: any unused paid time-off and sick leave are forfeit at the end of the Internship.

-- The internship includes optional medical and life insurance benefits for which the intern pays a share of the premium - Malpractice liability coverage is provided at no cost, but Interns are encouraged to carry personal malpractice insurance as well.
-It is available at low cost from several carriers. - Interns are provided with office space with a personal computer linked to the Retreat's network - Interns may attend optional full-day CE training courses sponsored by the Retreat, at no cost.
+- The internship includes optional medical and life insurance benefits for which the Intern pays a share of the premium - Malpractice liability coverage is provided at no cost, but Interns are encouraged to carry personal malpractice insurance as well.
+It is available at low cost from several carriers. - Interns are provided with office space with a desk phone, and a personal computer linked to the Retreat's network - Interns may attend optional full-day CE training courses sponsored by the Retreat, at no cost.
 These are typically offered once a month - Indoor exercise facilities are available on site, as well as outdoor walking and hiking trails